daniel-molina/visualequation/doc/UI.md

 > example, C-s if it is required to press CONTROL and then the S key without
 > releasing the CONTROL key.
 Alphabetical characters will be always written
 > in lower-case.

+##### Quit (C-q)
+Exit Visual Equation with a confirming dialog.

+> **Note**: C-q has a long tradition in many desktops to quit programs, so it
+> has been requisitioned to readline.
+M-q is used instead for that, even if
+> the meaning is quite different (except when followed by a number).

 #### Fundamental movements
 Users who do not know any key-bindings, with no previous experience